brianko90/Javascript-Project-Fantasy-Basketball-StatTrak-/README.md

 This project will be implemented using the following technologies:

-- The [D3 library](https://d3js.org/) to construct graphs of players statistics compared to league averages
+- The [Chart JS library](https://www.chartjs.org/docs/3.0.2/) to construct graphs of players statistics compared to league averages
-- The [API-NBA](https://rapidapi.com/api-sports/api/api-nba/) and [NBA Stats API](https://any-api.com/nba_com/nba_com/docs/API_Description) to gather information and statistics to display
+- The [NBA Player Individual Stats API Documentation](https://rapidapi.com/kaylanhusband/api/nba-player-individual-stats/) and [NBA Latest News API](https://rapidapi.com/savey03/api/nba-latest-news/) to gather information and statistics to display

 ## Implementation Timeline

 NB:

 - **Friday Afternoon & Weekend:** Setup the project.
-Implement the D3 library and test around to see how data will be visualized.
+Implement a working chart from Chart.js and test around to see how data will be visualized.
 Create basic layout of webpage and start using API's to gather data.

 - **Monday:** This day will be used to figure out and display averages so that when you look at a players data, they can be shown next to averages.
 Begin working on sorting features to display information according to team and position.